Umami Pot

 Step 5

-Place the bamboo shoots in a container and wait for them to cool down.
-Then, let them chill in the refrigerator for at least 3 hours.
+Place the bamboo shoots in a bowl and let them cool to room temperature.
+After that, refrigerate for at least 3 hours.

 To store